GitMirroring/gnuboot/site/faq.md

 Can I use GNU+Linux?
 --------------------------------------------------

 Absolutely!
-It is well-tested in libreboot, and highly recommended.
+It is well-tested in GNU Boot, and highly recommended.
 See [installing GNU+Linux](../docs/gnulinux/grub_boot_installer.md) and [booting GNU+Linux](../docs/gnulinux/grub_cbfs.md).